alfaloo/algorithmica/content/english/hpc/profiling/mca.md

  1      1     0.50                        jne	-11
 ```

-There is nothing there that there isn't in the [instruction tables](/hpc/pipelining/tables):
+There is nothing there that isn't in the [instruction tables](/hpc/pipelining/tables):

 - how many uOps each instruction is split into;
 - how many cycles each instruction takes to complete (latency);